History of jewellery in Ukraine

 Golden pectoral, 4th century BC, Tovsta Mohyla, Museum of Historical Treasures of Ukraine.

+The history of jewellery in Ukraine reflects the influence of many cultures and peoples who have occupied the territory in the past and present.

+Contribution of autochthon cultures

 Jewellery as an art form originated as an expression of human culture.
 Body ornamentation, one purpose of jewellery, has been known since at least the Stone Age.
-The history of jewellery in Ukraine reflects the influence of many cultures and peoples who have occupied the territory in the past and present.

-Contribution of autochthon cultures

 The first known jewellery from the territory that is now Ukraine dates back to the Mousterian period (Old Stone Age).
 It is represented by two bracelets made of Mammoth ivory, decorated with the earliest known meander ornamentation, and a shell necklace found at the Mizyn archeological site.
 Archeological data prove the presence of many precursory cultures (Neolithic Corded Ware culture, Globular Amphora culture, Yamna culture, pre-Slavic Cherniakhiv culture, Zarubyntsi culture, Przeworsk culture and others) that have existed on Ukrainian terrain.
 These cultures were advanced in metal craft techniques.
 Some of them co-existed with the Trypillian farmers and nomadic tribes.
 Copper production workshops have been found at Yamna culture archaeological sites.
 Forging, Lost-wax casting, and casting in forms became common techniques.
 Artisans of the Bronze Age made armlets, hairpins, pendants, and fibulae.